dogtail9/ProjectTemplateTutorial/README.md

 # ProjectTemplateTutorial
-A tutorial on how to create a project template for Visual Studio with multiple projects, commands, dialogs and external tools.
+This is a tutorial on how to create a project template for Visual Studio with multiple projects, commands, dialogs and external tools.
-The project template will have a mandatory and an option project.
+The project template will have a mandatory and an optional project that you can choose from an dialog when the project is created.
+There will also be an item template that uses Text Template Transformation Toolkit (T4) to generate code from an DSL.

 ## Prerequisites
+I have the following softwares installed on my machine.

 * Visual Studio 2015 Update 1
 * Visual Studio SDK
 * [Extensibility Tools for Visual Studio](https://github.com/madskristensen/ExtensibilityTools)